Our Artists

 With over 27 years of glassblowing experience, Chris strives to capture the spirit/essence of Nature in his art glass and sculptural pieces.

-Jewelers, Sculptures, and painters
+Jewelers, Sculptures, and Painters

 Krista Duhaime